10 Cheap Surfskates to Avoid

 To save time, money, and hassle in choosing your ideal surfskate, get my free Surfskate Selector app now.

-You can get a Flow surfskate for between $89.95 and $124.95.
-This makes them comparable in price to the Decathlon Carve 540 surfskate.
+You can get a Flow surfskate for between $84.95 and $124.95.
+This makes them among the cheapest complete surfskates, along with the Decathlon Carve 540 surfskate.

 However, I think the Decathlon Carve 540 performs a lot better than Flow surfskates.